symblai/symbl-python-sdk/symbl/readme.md

 7. get_conversation(conversation_id)

     >returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.

+8. get_entities(conversation_id)

+    >provides a functionality to extract entities(custom, location, person, date, number, organization,datetime,daterange, etc ) from the conversation.

+9. get_trackers(conversation_id)

+    >returns the occurrence of certain key words or phrases from the conversation.

+10. get_analytics(conversation_id)

+    >returns the speaker ratio, talk time, silence, pace and overlap from the conversation.

 >example for demonstrate the use of conversation class
 >